Geodesic completion of big bangs from emergent geometry

 {\bf Geodesics of the Einstein frame}.
 We use the {\em oriented} point-particle action $S = -m\Delta\tau$, which is analogous to the ADM measure.
 This is the temporal {\em displacement} $\Delta \tau = \int \rmd \tau$ rather than the temporal distance $\int \sqrt{\rmd \tau^2}$.
-In terms of a path $x^\mu(\sigma)$ and the Einstein-frame metric, the temporal displacement is
+In terms of a path $x^\mu(\sigma)$ and the Einstein-frame metric and ADM measure, the temporal displacement is